brain-products/App-BrainAmpSeries/README.md

 ## LSL Trigger Output Style

+These check boxes determine the way that LSL handles device triggers.
+Please see the file [explanation_of_trigger_marker_types.pdf]( https://github.com/brain-products/LSL-LiveAmp/blob/master/explanation_of_trigger_marker_types.pdf) for more details.

+Note that it is possible to enable neither, one of, or both trigger output styles simultaneously.
+They are not mutually exclusive.

 ### Unsampled String Markers

 If 'Unsampled String Markers' is checked, the app will create a Marker stream on 'Link' that will forward the triggers received the trigger input in the amplifier hardware.
 This stream will have the name 'BrainAmpSeries-x-Markers', where 'x' corresponds to the chosen device number.